// HOW IT WORKS

 Office

-$47,000 buried in a meeting minute.
+$47,000 sitting in your documents.
 DPM found it.

-⚠ MARGIN ALERT — SCOPE GAP DETECTED
+⚠ MARGIN ALERT, SCOPE GAP DETECTED

-Owner-directed scope change found in meeting minutes from February 12 (item 4.c — additional penetration firestopping, Building C).
+Owner-directed scope change found in meeting minutes from February 12 (item 4.c, additional penetration firestopping, Building C).
 No corresponding change order on file.
 Estimated value: $47,200.
 Change order documentation auto-generated with full backup.

-DPM — PROJECT ANALYSIS (data redacted)
+DPM, PROJECT ANALYSIS (data redacted)

-DPM project analysis view — data redacted for client confidentiality
+DPM project analysis view, data redacted for client confidentiality

-DPM — MARGIN RECOVERY — Q1 2026
+DPM, MARGIN RECOVERY, Q1 2026

 ◎ MARGIN RECOVERY DASHBOARD

-$47,200 — Bldg C firestopping scope gap (no CO filed)
+$47,200, Bldg C firestopping scope gap (no CO filed)

-$18,600 — Level 2 T&M labor unbilled (3 crew-days)
+$18,600, Level 2 T&M labor unbilled (3 crew-days)

-$11,400 — Material escalation clause triggered (copper +6%)
+$11,400, Material escalation clause triggered (copper +6%)

 Source documents: Meeting minutes, daily logs, POs, contracts

-▸ 3 change orders auto-drafted — pending PM review
+▸ 3 change orders auto-drafted, pending PM review

 ▸ Total recovered this quarter: $183,400